E2open Parent (NYSE:ETWO) Issues FY 2021 Earnings Guidance

 E2open Parent (NYSE:ETWO) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $335 M-, compared to the consensus revenue estimate of $334.76 million.

-Several brokerages recently commented on ETWO.
-The Goldman Sachs Group initiated coverage on E2open Parent in a report on Monday, March 22nd.
-They set a buy rating and a $13.00 target price on the stock.
-Loop Capital initiated coverage on E2open Parent in a report on Monday.
-They issued a buy rating and a $13.00 price target on the stock.
-Finally, UBS Group initiated coverage on E2open Parent in a report on Monday, March 29th.
-They issued a neutral rating and a $12.00 price target on the stock.
+A number of brokerages have commented on ETWO.
+The Goldman Sachs Group began coverage on E2open Parent in a report on Monday, March 22nd.
+They set a buy rating and a $13.00 price objective for the company.
+UBS Group started coverage on E2open Parent in a research report on Monday, March 29th.
+They issued a neutral rating and a $12.00 price target for the company.
+Finally, Loop Capital initiated coverage on shares of E2open Parent in a report on Monday, April 26th.
+They set a buy rating and a $13.00 price objective on the stock.

 E2open Parent Company Profile